acoustic-content-samples/sample-article-angular/README.md

 ### Appendix
 How to create content for this sample by hand:
-1. Create an "Article" taxonomy with different categories

-In the WCH user interface, under Content Model -> Taxonomies, create a taxonomy named "Article" by clicking the "Create taxonomy" button.
+1. Create an "Article" taxonomy with different categories: In the WCH user interface, under Content Model -> Taxonomies, create a taxonomy named "Article" by clicking the "Create taxonomy" button.
 Add a few categories (eg: "Travel", "Lifestyle", "Fashion", "Tech", etc) by clicking the "Add parent category" button.
 Each category will be used as a link in the application's navgation.

-2. Create an "Article" Image profile with a "thumbnail" rendition

-In the WCH user interface, under Content Model -> Image profiles, create an image profile named "Article" by clicking the "Create image profile" button.
+2. Create an "Article" Image profile with a "thumbnail" rendition: In the WCH user interface, under Content Model -> Image profiles, create an image profile named "Article" by clicking the "Create image profile" button.
 Create a rendition with:
 - Label: thumbnail
 - Key: thumbnail (this should fill in automatically)
 - Width: 800
 - Height: 500
 Click the Add rendition button to complete the image profile.
 The thumbnail rendition will be used when rendering the site's card view.

-3. Create an "Article" content type

-In the WCH user interface, under Content Model -> Content types, create a content type named "Article" with the following elements.
+3. Create an "Article" content type: In the WCH user interface, under Content Model -> Content types, create a content type named "Article" with the following elements.
 To set the "custom display" values, click on the little gear icon for the element.

 |Element name | Element type | Element custom display settings |
 | --- | --- | --- |